 To mark the tenth anniversary of the launch of Wokingham District Veteran Tree Association (WDVTA) in 2007, we are publishing this Report to document our activities and achievements and to share this milestone with our many supporters, members and the wider Wokingham community.
 We also outline how the WDVTA's core activities and membership will develop to address the environmental challenges that the Borough of Wokingham is facing.

-Our main activity has been surveying the Borough's veteran trees, the results of which have been recorded in our database and mapped on our web site at wdvta.org.uk.
+Our main activity has been surveying the Borough's veteran trees, the results of which have been recorded in our database and available on the Map page.
 We also organise walks, public talks and other events of interest to those who love trees, share our concerns for the environment and are aware of the invaluable role that trees play in our lives.

 This Report enables us to convey WDVTA's achievements to a wider audience as well as bringing our own members up to date with the results of their combined work.
 We want to stimulate everybody's interest in Wokingham's trees so they can actively participate in (or at least become aware of) the preservation of Wokingham's natural heritage.
 In this way we hope people in the community will work with us to respond to the many threats our trees are facing and help us contribute to their welfare and management.

-This Report only summarises the results of our town and parish survey, but full descriptions, more photographs and detailed survey results will be found at our online map at http://www.wdvta.org.uk/WDVTS/index.php.
+This Report only summarises the results of our town and parish survey, but full descriptions, more photographs and detailed survey results will be found at our online map.
 Many trees mentioned in this Report are referenced with a Master Record Number (MRN).
 This is a unique identifier assigned by the survey and can be used to find trees via the map.
 Please take a look - and if you find your favourite tree is missing please let us know - we always welcome corrections and updates to our records.